klahnakoski/mo-deploy/README.md

 All packages are version-controlled using two systems; Git and SVN.
 The Git is used to track the official branches for the packages, while SVN tracks the `dev` branch across multiple projects that vendored the package source code.

-Most packages are developed in the projects they are used: Packages are included in a project to keep the project simple, and the package is enhanced as the project grows.
+Most packages are developed in the projects they are used: Packages are vendored in a project to keep the project simple, while supporting package enhancement.
 This happens across multiple projects and packages.

 ### Example